MetPX/sarracenia/docs/source/Explanation/Glossary.rst

 AMQP is the Advanced Message Queuing Protocol, which emerged from the financial trading industry and has gradually matured.
 Implementations first appeared in 2007, and there are now several open source ones.
 AMQP implementations are not JMS plumbing.
 JMS standardizes the API programmers use, but not the on-the-wire protocol.
-So typically, one cannot exchange messages between people using different JMS providers.
+So typically, one cannot exchange notification messages between people using different JMS providers.
 AMQP standardizes for interoperability, and functions effectively as an interoperability shim for JMS, without being limited to Java.
-AMQP is language neutral, and message neutral.
+AMQP is language neutral, and notification message neutral.
 There are many deployments using Python, C++, and Ruby.
 One could adapt WMO-GTS protocols very easily to function over AMQP.
 JMS providers are very Java oriented.